Envelopes are simple, right?

 Envelopes sound so simple and boring on the surface – but we know it’s not always so easy.
 Business mail needs can be complex; mailings range from simple letters to multi-page invoices to confidential billings.
 Therefore, you need envelopes on hand to fit those specific needs and measurements – and we’d like to help make that process as easy as possible.

 As always, our Chief Happiness Officer Larry is here to answer any additional questions you might have about number 10 envelopes (or any other size).
-Feel free to leave her a comment below or shoot an email to larry@bluesummitsupplies.
+Feel free to leave her a comment below or send her an email.
 She or one of her Happiness Agents will get on the case ASAP!

 Thanks for your comment!
 Please note that comments are reviewed before showing up.